yuenhuitian/imda-pofma/pages/about-us.md

 # Functions of the POFMA Office
 The POFMA Office:
-- Advises Portfolio Minister(s) on type of Direction(s) to issue based on technical feasibility, effectiveness and suitability
-- Issues Directions/Notices on the instruction of Portfolio Minister(s); monitors and enforces compliance with the Directions
+- Issues Directions/Notices upon the instruction of Portfolio Minister(s); monitors and enforces compliance with the Directions/Notices
-- Administers the Codes of Practice (CoPs) issued under POFMA and; monitors and enforces compliance with the CoPs
+- Administers the Codes of Practice (CoPs) issued under POFMA; monitors and enforces compliance with the CoPs